 In 2006 I attempted another withdrawal, but at the same time we found ourselves going through a stressful life event, I tried to tough it out but ended up back on the Sertraline again.

 So here I was, several years later and no further forward, and not for wont of trying!
 Everytime I went in a book shop or library I would try and find anything I could about antidepressants and depression, but nothing really enlightened me.
 I rummaged around on the internet but couldn’t find the answers.
-Until one day, I was browsing around Waterstones, and “Coming off Antidepressants” by Joseph Glenmullen jumped out at me, I read it avidly, and discovered TAPERING!!!
+Until one day, I was browsing around Waterstones, and “Coming off Antidepressants” by Joseph Glenmullen jumped out at me, (this book is now called "The Antidepressant Solution").
+I read it avidly, and discovered TAPERING!!!
 But, all the examples in the book referred to liquid Seroxat or Prozac, I was really upset to find Sertraline was not available in liquid form.
 Armed with my new information about the simple concept of tapering, further digging led me to Dr Healy’s protocol of switching to the equivalent dose of liquid Prozac.
 These two pieces of information became my secret hope, I latched onto them.
 I decided to take a leap of faith and switch to liquid Prozac.
 At the beginning of 2007 I marked up my calendar with a schedule, I was going to go down from 5ml to 4.90ml the first week, 4.80ml the next week and so on, as my sons would say “epic fail”.
 By about mid February the nightmare was unfolding again and I had to give in and go back to the top of my Prozac dose, I was devastated.

 Still I hadn’t given up hope, P was sympathetic but he couldn’t understand why I didn’t just give it up and accept I “needed” the drugs like a diabetic needs insulin.
 After lots more research, and P having interesting and enlightening conversations with a client who was a pharmacist about my problem, I started my taper again in May 2008, this time much much slower and here I am four years later down to 1ml liquid Prozac and still sucessfully tapering.
 It has needed a lot of self-discipline.
 I kept this blog/diary of my progress; I’ve been amazed to meet a few others who have been tapering longer than me.
 Nowadays my withdrawals are fairly benign, but I still feel a bit scarred from the experience,the akathisia has left me still feeling like my nerves are quite raw and very close to the surface but I can live with that now.